Dev-AbdulBari/InsuranceProject/README.md

 #### Format
 -   PolicyId - Input here the previously-generated **guidId** from the quote endpoint
 #### Rules
 -   PolicyId must be a valid active policy id
+-   Policy must not have any claims
 -   The policy must not already be cancelled

 <details>